 Asthma is also included in the list.
 This inclusion is rather non-specific as there are many types of asthma that can be triggered by many different things, but most asthmas fall under the umbrella of autoimmune.
 To put it simply, they are caused by the body over-reacting to something harmless and, as a result, damaging itself.
 It would, therefore, be rather curious if MMS could treat asthma since there isn’t anything for it to kill (unlike the vast majority of other things it supposedly does).
 Rather, it somehow has to suppress an immune response.
 As with cancer, there is no reason to think that chlorine dioxide is in anyway capable of doing that.

 Next, we have my personal favorite: “snake bites.”
 I have to assume that this means venomous snake bites (you don’t typically need medicine for a normal snake bite), but this raises the obvious question of what type of snake bit it treats.
 You see, there are two broad categories of snake venom: neurotoxins (which affect the nervous system) and hemotoxins (which affect the cardiovascular and muscular systems).
 There are, however, numerous sub-categories, and there is a tremendous amount of variation.
 In other words, different species have very different venoms that act very differently.
 Some block nerve signals, some coagulate the blood, some destroy cell membranes, etc. The chemistry of snake venom is extremely diverse and it simply isn’t plausible that one single chemical would be able to counteract all of the different types of snake venom.
 As someone who does research on venomous snakes, I am begging you, if you are bitten by a venomous snake, get to a hospital ASAP and do not take MMS for the bite.
 (On a side note, snake bite kits are also totally worthless and typically do more harm than good.
-Getting to the hospital as quickly as possible really is your only option)
+Getting to the hospital as quickly as possible really is your only option [unless you live in Australia, in which case snake bandages are a good stop-gap measure to give you more time to get to a hospital])

 Finally, I want to briefly look at a few of the most absurd claims about MMS.
 For example, MMS supposedly cures Down syndrome.
 This would be truly remarkable because Down syndrome is caused by a trisomy (extra copy) of chromosome #21.
 So people with Down syndrome have an entire extra chromosome which is giving commands to the body.
 So to cure Down syndrome, you would have to somehow shut off that entire extra chromosome without interfering with the other chromosomes (which are made of the same chemicals, btw).
 There is simply no mechanism through which chlorine dioxide could possibly do that.